Mntsnt/plp-assignments/README.md

 2. Follow the instructions in the respective `README.md` file to run the code.

 ---
-This repository will be updated with more assignments as the
+This repository will be updated with more assignments as the course progresses.